Top 10 Reasons Why Your Long-Term Disability (LTD) Company May Refuse to Do An LTD Buyout

 As an insurance company and claims administrator, your insurance company has a fiduciary duty to you. this means that your insurance company has an obligation to act in your best interests when offering you a settlement on an uncontested disability claim.
 It is easier to manage your finances if you have a fixed monthly stream of income vs receiving a large payout of all your expected future benefits and having to structure a financial plan for the long term.
 If there is a question as to your ability to manage your finances, your insurance company will not offer you a payout.

-If you have received a buyout or are interested in exploring your options, feel free to schedule a call with experienced disability buyout attorney at your convenience.
+If you have received a lump sum buyout offer from Cigna, Hartford, Unum or any other disability carrier, or are interested in exploring your options, feel free to schedule a call with experienced long term disability buyout attorney at your convenience.